ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 {{< lead >}}
 Give a man a fish and you feed him for a day.
-Teach a man to fish and you feed him for a lifetime
+Teach a man to fish and you feed him for a lifetime.
 {{< /lead >}}

 ### Expensive Toilet Paper